Borewit/music-metadata/README.md

 #### parseStream function

+_Only available for Node.js._

 Parses the provided audio stream for metadata.
+The stream should be of type [Node.js Readable](https://nodejs.org/api/stream.html#class-streamreadable).
 It is recommended to provide the corresponding [MIME-type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types).
 An extension (e.g.: `.mp3`), filename or path will also work.
 If the MIME-type or filename (via `fileInfo.path`) is not provided, or not understood, music-metadata will try to derive the type from the content.